 Simplicity is Key

 Simplicity is key when it comes to cooking.
 As a busy mom, I absolutely LOVE the ease of throwing veggies into a pot and heading over to tend to Lil’ Bub.
-We all need go-to recipes like this in our life!
+We all need go-to recipes like this in our lives!
 My Purple Potato Cabbage Soup recipe is a one-pot wonder recipe for you when you are short on time.
 So easy and delish :).

-When I know I have a busy week ahead I like to make large batches of soup.
+When I know I have a busy week ahead, I like to make large batches of soup.
 Oftentimes soup tastes even better on day two or three!
 You can even freeze half of your soup to enjoy at a later date.
 What matters when making meals is keeping it easy and simple on yourself.
-By keeping healthy options readily available you’ll take any stress out of cooking and minimize desires to reach for those not so healthy foods!
+By keeping healthy options readily available, you’ll take any stress out of cooking and minimize desires to reach for those not-so-healthy foods!

 If you are looking for some more inspiration I’ll be happy to walk you through basic food prep steps and helps you make dozens of my most popular recipes.
-If you’ve ever felt like you want to pursue the Beauty Detox lifestyle but thought “but I can’t cook” then check out my ebook!
+If you’ve ever felt like you want to pursue the Beauty Detox lifestyle but thought “but I can’t cook”, then check out my e-book!
 This digital book includes hours of videos, so you can understand exactly what I mean by each cooking instruction, and then each recipe is clearly written out so you can be sure to remember the ingredient measurements.

 Altogether, you get 27 recipes for everything from smoothies to full entrees (and don’t forget snacks!).
 When you purchase, you’ll be able to download the digital ebook immediately, and it will also be sent to your email so you can download it onto whichever computer or tablet is most convenient for you to access it.
 Even better, it only costs $7.97.
 I know you will love it!